nilong96/portfolio/final-project-part-three.md

 # The final data story
 [Final Project](https://carnegiemellon.shorthandstories.com/the-student-loan-struggle/index.html)

 The link above is my completed project for Telling Stories with Data.
-The topic of my stories is regarding The issue of Student Loan in United States.
+The topic of my story is regarding The issue of Student Loan in United States.

 # Changes made since Part II